powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 ![MSV in authentication process](msv1_0.jpg)
 _MSV1.0 package_

-The credential package which holds the logon passwords is called "MSV1_0".
+The credential package, which holds the logon passwords, is called "MSV1_0".

 Fortunately, credentials are not stored in cleartext - they are encrypted so we need to acquire the crypto material to ensure that NT hashes, passwords etc. can be decrypted.